kumahq/kuma/docs/madr/decisions/039-transition-to-new-policies.md

         - in: query
           name: include
           description: |
-            An array of field names that also should be included in the response.
-By default, only 'xds' field is set by the API server.
+            An array of extra fields to include in the response.
+When `include=diff` the server computes a diff in JSONPatch format between the snapshot returned in 'xds' and the current proxy snapshot.
           schema:
             type: array
             items: